4ra1n/code-encryptor/doc/README.md

 ## Quick Start

-The encryption and decryption process involves two layers of encryption: the first layer in `C` and the second layer in `assembly`.
+The encryption and decryption process involves two layers of encryption: the first layer in `C` and the second layer in bitwise.
 Precompiled `Release` versions of `DLL/SO` files are included in the `Jar` package.

 Built-in support is for `JDK-8`, but other versions of `JDK` only require replacing the `JNI.h` header file and recompiling.
 The new version also supports both `Windows` and `Linux`.